TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts 12.between?(10, 15)  #=> true
 ```

-You can also name your own methods with a `?` a the end to indicate your method returns a Boolean. (just note that Ruby does not enforce this, but you will thank yourself later for following this convention).
+You can also name your own methods with a `?` a the end to indicate your method returns a Boolean.
+(Just note that Ruby does not enforce this, but you will thank yourself later for following this convention).

 ### Bang Methods